Ilford

 Identified as a metropolitan centre in the London Plan, Ilford's commercial and retail centre is surrounded by extensive residential development.
 The town is on the transport corridor between London and coastal Essex, with both the A12 and the central railway station linking the regions.
 In recent years, as a result of increased levels of immigration, Ilford has become one of the most multicultural towns in England.

 Historically a small rural settlement in the ancient parish of Barking in the Becontree hundred of the historic county of Essex, its strategic position on the River Roding and the London to Colchester road made it a coaching town.
-The arrival of the railway in 1839 accelerated its growth, leading to the area becoming a suburb and part of the conurbation of London.
+The arrival of the railway in 1839 accelerated its growth, leading to the area becoming part of the conurbation with London.
 It split from the parish of Barking in 1888, and, in the 20th century, Ilford significantly expanded and increased in population, becoming a municipal borough in 1926.
 In 1965, it merged with Wanstead and Woodford, also incorporating parts of neighbouring districts, to form the London Borough of Redbridge, part of Greater London.

 Origins and administration

 Toponymy

 Ilford was historically known as Great Ilford to differentiate it from nearby Little Ilford.
 The name is first recorded in the Domesday Book of 1086 as Ilefort and means "ford over the Hyle".
-"Hyle" is an old name for the River Roding that means "trickling stream".
+"Hyle" is an old Celtic name for the River Roding that means "trickling stream".
 Great and Little Ilford share the place name origin, but the Domesday reference is to the Little Ilford area.

 Great and Little Ilford appear to have always been distinct areas separated by the Roding.
 The place names of Great and Little Ilford both appear to derive from the ford (and river), rather than deriving from the subdivision of a larger Ilford area.